Fall 2013, Winter 2014 and Spring 2014 quarters

 - education, community organizing, health, social work, native studies

 This year-long program will introduce the scope and tools of communication, social science, and public health.
 Public health and prevention are often the invisible part of health policy.
 Those who are healthy or whose diseases have been prevented never know what they missed.
 Yet we know that all people are not equally likely to have long and healthy lives.
-Understanding the factors associated with health and wellness, including the effects of class, race, and ethnicity, will be the focus of fall quarter.
-In addition we will consider ways that communication between health providers and people who use health services can affect health outcomes, particularly in cross-cultural and cross-class contexts.
+Understanding the factors associated with health and wellness, including the effects of class, race, and ethnicity, was the focus of fall quarter.
+In addition we considered ways that communication between health providers and people who use health services can affect health outcomes, particularly in cross-cultural and cross-class contexts.

 During winter and spring quarters, the Grays Harbor program will focus on the Peoples of the Salish Sea (Puget Sound, Strait of Juan de Fuca, and the Georgia Straits).
 Central elements of the winter and spring portions of the program will include the colonization of Native peoples of the Salish Sea that accompanied European settlement, Indigenous resistance, rights and cultural renewal, a critique of current policies and practices that have not promoted the achievement of social or health equity, and the public health and social policies that may intervene to improve overall health and wellness in the surrounding communities.
 We will explore the intersection of place, culture, and health and how these factors reflect inequity in access to—and degradation of—resources in and around the Salish Sea.
 We will examine these themes through multiple lenses including political ecology, public health, history, and Native studies.
 Our readings will include current case studies, empirical research, and counter-narratives.